 Regardless of your feelings about the look of a karate chop pillow, down inserts will create the soft, cozy, fluffy look you’re after.
 (The “karate chop” or “cat ear” pillow styling is not my personal favorite because I prefer a relaxed, cozy style, which feels less formal.)

-Have allergies in your home?
+Have allergies in your home, or simply can’t stand the occasional floating feathers that come from down inserts?
 Find a down alternative blend pillow insert to create the same effect.

 How to Wash Feather and Down Pillow Inserts